 These images appear to be unconvincing digital superimpositions of a large cylindrical object on photographs of Victoria Square in Hull.

-I have visited the square and seen the object for myself; the photographs are real and not re-touched, the object really was installed in the square.
-So why does it seem to be superimposed?
+I visited the square and saw the object for myself; the photographs are real and not re-touched, the object really was installed in the square.
+So why does it seem to be superimposed in these photographs?
 Perhaps it is because the object is so large and smooth compared to the buildings and other objects in the scene that it does not seem to fit.
 This may be part of the explanation, but I think there is also something else going on which relates to the unconscious assumptions that our brain makes when we try to make sense of visual scenes.